dw1rf/BlockEra-Launcher/README.md

 - Using the launcher is intuitive, any user can figure it out.

 ### Update notifies
-- We have implemented notifications about the release of new updates on our Github.
+- We have implemented notifications about the release of new updates on our Git.
 The launcher can also download them for you and try to install them.

 ### Enhancements
 - Custom .SVG vectors for a personalized touch.